Skip to content

 Medical Evaluation

 For couples interested in reciprocal IVF, we will schedule appointments for both partners for a full medical and reproductive evaluation.
-This includes an assessment of each partner’s ovarian reserve [please hyperlink here to this page on Diagnostic testing], medical history, and a uterine evaluation.
+This includes an assessment of each partner’s ovarian reserve, medical history, and a uterine evaluation.
 We can use this information to help inform treatment decisions, particularly when a couple is uncertain about who will provide the egg and who will carry the pregnancy.

 Sperm Donation